winniewandia/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Other users: all the permissions
-"chmod 753 hello" sets the mode of hello to -rwxr-x-wx "chmod --reference=olleh hello" sets the mode of the file hello the same as olleh’s mode "chmod -R a+x .*/" Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+"chmod 753 hello" sets the mode of hello to -rwxr-x-wx "chmod --reference=olleh hello" sets the mode of the file hello the same as olleh’s mode "chmod a+x */" Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.

 Regular files should not be changed.